Vyral/base-template/_posts/2018-08-24-these-5-signs-mean-youre-about-to-buy-a-home-you-cant-afford.md

 {% include youtube.html %}

-There are five sure signs you need to watch out for as a homebuyer that indicate you’re about to purchase something you can’t afford.
+<p style="text-align: center;"><em>There are five sure signs you need to watch out for as a homebuyer that indicate you’re about to purchase something you can’t afford.</em></p>

 If you’re about to purchase a home, here are the five signs you need to watch out for that indicate you might be buying something you can’t afford:&nbsp;